 The 27-year-old has been granted permission to return to his homeland for personal reasons during the week, but is expected to return in time for the contest.

-In contrast to PSG's daunting firepower, which has seen them score 64 Ligue 1 goals this term, 20 more than second-placed Monaco, Bastia have struggled for goals this season, with no team in the top 10 having netted fewer than their tally of 31.
+In contrast to PSG's daunting firepower, which has seen it score 64 Ligue 1 goals this term, 20 more than second-place Monaco, Bastia has struggled for goals this season, with no team in the top 10 having netted fewer than its tally of 31.